me

 Let’s look at these.

-My interest in lichens began as a form of apprenticeship to the Living World – the importance to a born naturalist of knowing one group of living things very well – but gradually upgraded to Ways of Enlichenment which, as I now use the term, encompasses the powerful utility of lichens as helpmates to a much-needed conceptual cross-over from life-denying Enlightenment values to life-affirming Enlivenment ones.
+My interest in lichens began as a form of apprenticeship to the Living World – the importance of knowing at least one kind of living thing very well – but gradually upgraded to Enlichenment.

-Canine friendship began in simple companionship but later became: first, a (quite astonishing) form of communion with a species whose grandmother was our grandmother 300 million years ago; second, a form of extended meditation on the numberless possible ways of experiencing the Living World; and third, more recently, catalyst to what I now understand as a sine qua non imperative for expanded pragmatics.
+Canine friendship began in simple companionship but later became: first, a form of communion with a species whose grandmother was our grandmother 300 million years ago; second, a form of extended meditation on the numberless ways of experiencing the Living World; and third, more recently, catalyst to the imperative for expanded pragmatics.

-My interest in game trails began as a tracking exercise one winter of little snow, but later led: first, to long contemplation of the mind of the deer who with their trowel-like hooves fashion them; second, as Willder Trails, to their doubtless outsized role in leading Homo sapiens out of Africa and, eventually, around the world; and third, through that, to a sense of their inherent interactive power, as Paths of the Elders, to lead us “home,” that is, in what I currently understand as the deepest possible denotation of that word.
+My interest in game trails began as a tracking exercise one winter of little snow, but later led: first, to long contemplation of the mind of the deer; second to Willder Trails; and third, through that, to a sense of their inherent power to lead us “home”.

-My advocacy for the Caribou who wander the mountains hereabouts, began as an attempt to counter the gradual loss of wilderness values preserved in my home valley, but eventually transformed to the insight that building a future for the living things of this world, our children included, requires more than just head understanding, it also requires heart understanding, that is, learning to care about the Living World itself – an insight now bedrock to the Edgewood Wild project as a whole.
+My advocacy for the Caribou who wander the mountains hereabouts began as an attempt to counter the gradual worldwide loss of wilderness, but eventually transformed to the insight that head learning is not enough, that we need to learn to care about the Living World itself.

 Next up: Valley Notebook